Australian native police: 1864 restructure of the police

 In 1864, all sections of police enforcement in Queensland underwent a major restructuring.
 Administration of the police, including that of the paramilitary Native Police, became centralised in Brisbane under the command of the Queensland Police Commissioner.
 The role of Commandant of the Native Police was abolished and the title of Lieutenant was replaced with Inspector.
-Although these changes to the Native Police appeared to give the force a more civilian role, in reality it remained an instrument of enforcing imperial control in the colony.
+Although those changes to the Native Police appeared to give the force a more civilian role, in reality it remained an instrument of enforcing imperial control in the colony.
 The new Commissioner, David Thompson Seymour, took up the position after resigning from the role of commanding officer of the British Army detachment in Queensland.
 Seymour recognised the importance of the Native Police in the colonisation of Aboriginal lands, and was focused on improving and expanding its capabilities.
-Seymour remained in the commanding role of the Native Police for thirty years, a period in which around 20,000 Aboriginal people were killed by this force.
+Seymour remained command of the Native Police for thirty years, a period during which around 20,000 Aboriginal people were killed by the force.

-The mid 1860s was a period of great expansion of European colonisation into the coastal and inland areas of north-eastern Australia.
-All these areas were inhabited by local Indigenous communities and the restructured, re-enhanced Native Police had a major role in the elimination of Aboriginal custodianship of the land.
-For example, in April 1864 the first surveying group to assess the future site of Townsville left Bowen with the armed protection of eight troopers under the command of Inspector John Marlow and sub-Inspector E. B. Kennedy.
-This unit of Native Police conducted around four dispersals on this journey resulting in the deaths of at least 24 Aboriginal men.
+The mid-1860s was a period of great expansion of European colonisation into the coastal and inland areas of north-eastern Australia.
+All those areas were inhabited by Indigenous communities and the restructured, re-enhanced Native Police had a major role in the elimination of Aboriginal custodianship of the land.
+For example, in April 1864, the first surveying group to assess the future site of Townsville left Bowen with the armed protection of eight troopers under the command of Inspector John Marlow and sub-Inspector E. B. Kennedy.
+The unit of Native Police conducted around four dispersals on the journey, resulting in the deaths of at least 24 Aboriginal men.
 An unknown number of women and children were killed but it is recorded that 15 females were abducted by the troopers and taken back to the Don River barracks as "wives".

 Inspector Marlow, who had replaced Inspector Powell at Bowen in 1863, continued his work of "clearing the blacks" off the land after returning from this foundation expedition to Townsville.
 Earlier on in that year, Marlow had also provided a Native Police escort for the voyage of George Elphinstone Dalrymple to establish the town of Cardwell.
 Marlow's troopers here also "dispersed" and "rather cut up" some local Aboriginal people.